-Identified Issues with DOT's Fiscal Year 2004 Management Representation Letter
+Issues Identified with DHS's Fiscal Year 2004 Management Representation Letter

-With respect to DOT's fiscal year 2004 management representation letter, we identified the following four areas that need some improvement: (1) providing the materiality thresholds used, (2) providing or fully including applicable representations from the FAM, (3) including a complete summary of unadjusted misstatements, and (4) ensuring the reliability of representations.
+With respect to DHS's fiscal year 2004 management representation letter, we identified the following two areas that need some improvement: (1) providing the materiality thresholds used and (2) including a complete summary of unadjusted misstatements.
 Details regarding these issues are as follows.